andrewrk/jamulator/README.md

  * 6502 assembler / disassembler
  * unpack & disassemble NES roms and then put them back together
+ * Use LLVM to recompile 6502 assembly with a small custom ABI into native executables.

 ## Roadmap

- * Use LLVM to recompile 6502 assembly with a custom ABI into native executables.
+ * Use LLVM to recompile NES games into native executables.
  * More robust disassembling capabilities (mappers?)
  * Unpack CHR ROM into PCX files and vice versa
  * Ability to emulate an NES ROM
- * When emulating, capture how memory addresses are used to figure out what is data and what is code
- * Use LLVM to recompile NES games into native executables.

 ## Getting Started Developing